Shahzad-Minhaj/Calculator/README.md

 3. Make your changes and commit them: `git commit -m 'Add new feature'`.
 4. Push the changes to your fork: `git push origin feature/new-feature`.
 5. Create a pull request to the main repository.

+To access the file on the Website please visit [Calculator App]()

+Created By Shahzad Minhaj from SMIT, Peshawar.